FasterXML/jackson-module-kotlin/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Test case or steps to reproduce the behavior or.
+Test case or steps to reproduce the behavior.
 It would be appreciated if you could provide code that can be executed with as few changes as possible, such as including `import`.